plantoncloud-inc/mcp-server-planton/docs/installation.md

 ## Prerequisites

-- Access to Planton Cloud (account and JWT token)
+- Access to Planton Cloud (account and API key)
 - For binary installation: No additional dependencies
 - For Docker installation: Docker installed
 - For source installation: Go 1.22 or higher